Why Chair Size Matters

 Indian Desk Height Consideration

-Standard Indian office desks run 72-75 cm high, a bit lower than the Western standard of 74-76 cm.
-Home desks and study tables in India vary more widely, anywhere from 70-78 cm.
-Your desk height directly affects what seat height you need:
+Standard Indian office desks commonly land around 72-75 cm high, while home desks and study tables vary more widely.
+Your desk height directly affects what seat height you need, so use the table below as a starting range rather than a strict standard:

 | Your Height | Ideal Seat Height | Compatible Desk Height |